Alaskan Klee Kai

 About the Alaskan Klee Kai

-Standing 13 to 17 inches tall and weighing 10 to 20 pounds, the Alaskan Klee Kai is a small-sized dog with a distinctive appearance and charming personality.
-They are well-suited to active families who can provide the exercise, training, and companionship this breed craves.
+Standing 13 to 17 inches tall and weighing 10 to 20 pounds, the Alaskan Klee Kai is a small-sized dog.
+Their striking facial mask with symmetrical markings mimics the appearance of an Alaskan Husky in miniature, creating a wolf-like look in a compact package weighing as little as 5 pounds.
+They are well-suited to owners who can provide the exercise, training, and companionship this breed thrives on.

 Lifespan Overview